 - entering the business for health and safety purposes

-Step 1: get your vaccine certificate with QR code
+Step 1: get your enhanced vaccine certificate with QR code

-Using a vaccine certificate with a QR code is not required, but it will make entering businesses and organizations easier and more convenient.
-You can continue to use your vaccine receipt even after vaccine certificates with a QR code are available.
+Using your enhanced vaccine certificate with a QR code will make entering businesses and organizations more secure and convenient.

-You can download your enhanced vaccine certificate with QR code from Ontario’s vaccination portal.
+You can download your enhanced vaccine certificate from Ontario's vaccination portal.
 To log in securely, you need:

 - a green photo health (OHIP) card (you will need numbers from both the front and back of the card, expired cards will be accepted)